antyale/GettingCleaningData/CodeBook.md

 1. subject
   * Represents the person who performed the activity.
 Its range is from 1 to 30.
 1. activity.name
-  * Its value is one of the following list{WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}
+  * Its value is one of the following list {WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING}
 1. tBodyAcc.mean.X
 1. tBodyAcc.mean.Y
 1. tBodyAcc.mean.Z